Guide

 The full process is:

-- you will be sent a summons telling you when your case will be heard in court
+• you will be sent a letter telling you when your case will be heard in the First-tier Tribunal for Scotland Housing and Property Chamber (the Tribunal)

-- your case will be heard in court
+• your case will be heard by the Tribunal

-- if the sheriff agrees to your landlord's request to evict you, sheriff officers will be sent to the home to remove you
+• if the Tribunal agrees to your landlord's request to evict you and you still don't move out, sheriff officers will be sent to the property to remove you

 Notice to quit